lemire/javaewah/README.md

 Benchmark
 ---------

+To run a simple benchmark, use the following command:

+         $ mvn -Dtest=PerformanceTest test

 For a simple comparison between this library and other libraries such as WAH, ConciseSet, BitSet and other options, please see